Skip to main content

 In Spain, for calculating capital gains, the FIFO (first in, first out) method is used.

-Losses generated from cryptocurrencies can only be offset with gains coming from cryptocurrencies as well.
+• Losses incurred from cryptocurrencies can only be offset against gains from other cryptocurrency transactions.

-Unused losses can be carried forward for up to a maximum of 4 years.
+• Any unused losses can be carried forward for up to four years.

 Did this answer your question?